reticula-network/reticula-python/docs/index.rst

 networks, using various algorithms to calculate network properties, and running compartmental model simulations on networks.

-The names is the plural form of reticulum, a Latin word meaning network or a network-like (reticulated) structure.
+The names Reticula is the plural form of reticulum, a Latin word meaning network or a network-like (reticulated) structure.